SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Experiments

 \subsection{Comparison on Uncertainty Estimation}

-\paragraph{Experimental settings} We evaluate the effectiveness of \rev{our method} in improving uncertainty estimation accuracy.
-Specifically, we examine whether incorporating residual loss \rev{($^{\ddagger}$+ResGS) and self-augmented prefiltering ($^{\dagger}$+SA-ResGS) } enhances the alignment between depth errors and predicted uncertainties under otherwise identical conditions.
-To measure this, we utilize the Area Under the Sparsification Error (AUSE) metric—a standard for evaluating uncertainty calibration adopted in~\citep{fisherrf, bayesrays, cfnerf}—where lower scores indicate better alignment between uncertainty and actual error.
-Thus, a lower AUSE score indicates better alignment between uncertainty predictions and actual errors, reflecting superior uncertainty calibration.
+\paragraph{Experiment setup} We evaluate how effectively our method improves uncertainty estimation quality.
+Specifically, we examine whether residual loss and self-augmented pre-filtering improve alignment between depth errors and predicted uncertainties under controlled conditions.
+To measure, we adopt the Area Under the Sparsification Error (AUSE) metric, to evaluate uncertainty calibration adopted in~\cite{fisherrf, bayesrays, cfnerf}. \kjs{ AUSE evaluates how accurately the high-magnitude regions of the uncertainty heatmap correspond to the largest actual depth errors. }

-Following the approach used in CF-NeRF~\citep{cfnerf}, we employ depth maps from the NerfingMVS~\citep{nerfingmvs} network, optimized using stereo depth from COLMAP at test time.
-Experiments are conducted on the \rev{all nine scenes from} Mip-NeRF 360 under identical view selection and evaluated using \rev{all test views.}
+Following CF-NeRF~\cite{cfnerf}, we use depth maps from NerfingMVS~\cite{nerfingmvs}, optimized at test time with stereo depth from COLMAP.
+Experiments are conducted on all nine Mip-NeRF 360 scenes under an identical view-selection schedule and evaluated on all test views.

-\paragraph{Results} We compare the average AUSE among 9 scenes in Mip-NeRF 360.
-By incorporating residual learning applied in ResGS, we observed a reduction in AUSE from 0.327 to 0.323, and subsequently to 0.297, when progressing from baseline (FisherRF$^{\dagger}$) to $^{\ddagger}$+ResGS (adding residual loss), and $^{\ddagger}$+SA-ResGS (adding self-augmented prefiltering) respectively.
-These reductions demonstrate that both residual learning and self-augmented prefiltering enhance uncertainty calibration.
-The results signify enhanced alignment between predicted uncertainty and actual depth errors (see Fig.~\ref{fig:ause}).
-This improvement is attributed to the ResGS approach, which increases certainty in regions with low prediction error while enabling continued learning through skip connections in uncertain regions.
-Consequently, our model achieves both structurally and quantitatively superior uncertainty calibration, leading to improved accuracy in uncertainty-driven tasks such as active mapping.
+\paragraph{Results} \kjs{ Starting from the baseline (FisherRF$^{\dagger}$), adding residual learning on a fixed baseline view sequence ($^{\ddagger}$+ResGS) reduces AUSE from 0.327 to 0.323.
+Adding prefiltering with SA-Points ($^{\ddagger}$+SA-ResGS) further reduces AUSE to 0.297. } These reductions indicate that both residual learning and our prefiltering improve uncertainty calibration. \kjs{ Fig.~\ref{fig:ause} highlights representative miscalibration cases, including overconfident predictions in high-error regions and conservative uncertainty in low-error areas.
+Compared with the baseline, our method reduces these ranking mismatches and aligns predicted uncertainty more closely with ground-truth depth error. }

+\kjs{ We attribute these gains to the complementary roles of residual learning and our physically grounded prefiltering strategy.
+Residual learning stabilizes confidence in low-error regions while preserving adaptive refinement in uncertain areas via skip connections.
+Meanwhile, prefiltering promotes more balanced spatial coverage during training, reducing localized miscalibration and improving global uncertainty–error consistency. } Consequently, our model achieves better structural and quantitative uncertainty calibration, improving accuracy in uncertainty-driven tasks such as active mapping.